shawnbot/hashable/index.md

 Hashable is a little JavaScript library that makes it easy to add **stateful URLs** to your web application.
 Stateful URLs allow visitors to bookmark or share URLs of a specific view (or "state"), defined by one or more unique values.
+Check out the [API reference](api/) for more info, or read on below for a quick primer.

 ## The hash object
 Out of the box, the `hashable.hash()` object provides a straightforward way to